saltstack/salt/doc/ref/states/requisites.rst

 Omitting state module in requisites
 -----------------------------------

-.. versionadded:: Boron
+.. versionadded:: 2016.3.0

-In version Boron, the state module name was made optional.
+In version 2016.3.0, the state module name was made optional.
 If the state module is omitted, all states matching the ID will be required, regardless of which module they are using.